Actindo-AG/Documentation/POS/Integration/03_ConfigurePrinter.md

 [comment]: <> (Need more information about the APS)

-To print receipts, invoices, shift summaries etc., a printer must be configured for POS.
+To print receipts, invoices, shift summaries etc., you must configure a printer for POS to print receipts, invoices, shift summaries, etc.

 #### Prerequisites

-The current APS is installed and has been started including a successful login.
+The current printer client (APS) is installed and has been started including a successful login.

 > [Info] Note that you have to use a separate user for the APS client as parallel logins are forbidden.